codingPhuc/obsidian_git_computer_network/Domain Name System (Domain Name System) and its functions..md

 1. the client queries root server to find the .com dns server
 2. client queries .com dns server to get amazon.com dns server
 3. client then queries amazon.com to get the ip address for www.amazon.com
+### root server
+a place to go whent a server cannot resolve a name incredibly important internet function
+- i